MaaXYZ/MaaFramework/README_en.md

 </div>

+> This document is a machine-translated version of the original Chinese text.
+In case of any discrepancies, omissions, or ambiguities, [the Chinese version](./README.md) shall prevail.

 ## Introduction

 **MaaFramework** is a next-generation automation black-box testing framework, completely rewritten and refined based on image recognition technology and the development experience of [MAA](https://github.com/MaaAssistantArknights/MaaAssistantArknights).